Christmas Time Is Here: Cover versions

 The first person to record a cover version of the song was jazz guitarist Ron Escheté on the album Christmas Impressions (1982).
 David Benoit followed him on the album Christmastime (1983).
 They were followed by Patti Austin on Happy Anniversary, Charlie Brown and Debby Boone on Home for Christmas (both in 1989); Mel Tormé on Christmas Songs (1992), then Rosemary Clooney on White Christmas (1996), R.E.M., Kenny Loggins on December (1998), Stone Temple Pilots, and Grover Washington Jr. for Breath of Heaven: A Holiday Collection (1997) before the turn of the century.
 Diana Krall covered the song on her 2005 album Christmas Songs.
 Tony Bennett recorded the song for his 2008 album A Swingin' Christmas.
 Mark Kozelek did a version on his album Mark Kozelek Sings Christmas Carols in 2014.
 Tori Kelly covered the song on her 2020 album A Tori Kelly Christmas.
 Sissel also sang the song for an EP of the same name in 2021.
 Pentatonix sang the song as a mash-up with "Pure Imagination" for their 2023 compilation album The Greatest Christmas Hits.
+Billboard named Alicia Keys’ cover of the song from her holiday album Santa Baby (2022) as the best cover of the song in the 21st century.